-CAEATFA staff coordinated with SoCalGas, which holds the contract for the Statewide Marketing Implementer, and the other IOUs to prepare for and issue an RFP for the role.
+CAEATFA staff coordinated with SoCalGas, which holds the contract for the Statewide Marketing Implementer, and the other IOUs to prepare for and issue an RFP for a marketing implementer in Q1.
+In Q2, CAEATFA staff participated in the candidate interview and selection process led by SoCalGas, and a new contract is expected to be executed in Q3.
 This contract will be issued for three years with an allowance for two optional one-year extensions, with the budget not to exceed \$8 million over the entire possible five-year term as outlined in a Budget Advice Letter filed jointly by the IOUs (SoCalGas Advice No. 5883).
-CAEATFA will participate in the candidate interview and selection process, to be led by SoCalGas, in Q2.